coderitual/place/README.md

 ##### 👗 *CSS-in-JS*
 It's based on styled components for the look and feel.
 ##### 🤷 *Promote defaults*
 As little configuration as possible.
-Uses defaults wherever it can
+Uses defaults wherever it can.

 ## Modern libraries